ciubotaru/share-on-diaspora/trunk/readme.txt

 == Frequently Asked Questions ==
 = Is it another button linked to JoinDiaspora? =
 No. Users can reshare to any Diaspora pod: select from the list or type their own.

 = I want to report a bug, request a feature or contribute code.
-What shall I do? =
-Bug reports, feature requests and real code are always welcome.
+What shall I do? = Bug reports, feature requests and real code are always welcome.
 Check out https://github.com/ciubotaru/share-on-diaspora or drop a line to "vitalie at ciubotaru dot tk".

 = Does your plugin collect private information about blog visitors? = No.

-= The button color scheme does not fit into my blog theme.
-Can I change it? = Yes.
-In the plugin settings panel, go to 'Button options' tab (default) and tweak the colors, size and shape of your button.
-After you are done, press 'Update'.

-= I want to use my own image.
-Is it possible? =
-Yes.
-In the plugin settings panel, go to 'Custom image' tab and upload your image or insert the URL of an existing image (e.g. from your Media gallery).
-After you are done, press 'Update'.

-= I want to change the list of pods.
-Is it possible? = Yes.
-In the plugin settings panel, go to 'Pod list options' tab and check those pods that you want to see in the dialog.
-After you are done, press 'Update'.

 == Screenshots ==
 1. The "Share on D*" button under the default "Hello World" post in "Twenty Thirteen" theme.
 2. Choose a Diaspora pod from the list or type it in the text field.
 3. Verify the text of your post, Aspects that will see it etc, and press the Post button.
 4. To customize the look of you button, go to the Settings page, 'Button options' tab.
 5. To choose the pods to be included in the drop-down list, go to the Settings page, 'Pod list options' tab.

 == Changelog ==
 = 0.4.1 =